 On a recent trip to Morocco, our buyers discovered Tagines, a North African stew of spiced meat and vegetables slow cooked in a shallow earthenware dish with a tall, cone-shaped lid.
 The word Tagine is not only the name of the food, but also the name of the cooking vessel.
 Tagines are as old a tradition as the ancient walled city of Marrakech and actually date back to the Stone Age.
 They are synonymous with Morocco and, quite frankly, a matter of national pride.
 But what would you expect from a city so rich in history.

-In Marrakech, our buyers easily lost themselves in the twisting alleyways of the medina where the marketplace, known as the souks, are brimming with chaotic noise, bright colors, and fragrant aromas.
+In Marrakech, our buyers easily lost themselves in the twisting alleyways of the medina where the marketplace, known as the souks, is brimming with chaotic noise, bright colors, and fragrant aromas.

 Amidst the camels, charmed snakes, and street performers, are shop after shop of colorful wares, handmade by local merchants.